BRUTALISM • CONCRETE • RAW • ARCHITECTURE • TRUTH • MATERIALS • HONESTY • BÉTON BRUT •

 The Complete Brutalism Encyclopedia

 Welcome to the most comprehensive digital archive of brutalist architecture ever assembled.
 This 200,000-word encyclopedia represents years of research and passion for one of architecture's most misunderstood yet profoundly influential movements.
 Brutalism is not merely a style—it's a philosophical stance, a material truth-telling, and an enduring testament to architecture's capacity for social transformation.
+Within these pages, you'll discover the intricate stories behind the concrete monoliths that have shaped our urban landscapes and challenged our perceptions of beauty, function, and social responsibility in the built environment.

 The term "béton brut" (raw concrete) coined by Le Corbusier represents more than material choice—it's an ethical position in a world increasingly dominated by superficiality and commercial gloss.
 This encyclopedia explores how concrete architecture emerged from post-war necessity to become a global language of architectural honesty, and why it's experiencing a dramatic renaissance in our digital age.
+We trace the movement's evolution from its European origins to its worldwide proliferation, examining how different cultures interpreted and adapted the brutalist vocabulary to express their unique social, political, and environmental contexts.

 Philosophical Foundations

 Explore the ethical and aesthetic principles that define brutalist architecture as a moral philosophy in concrete form.
+This section delves into the movement's intellectual origins, its relationship to modernist thought, and its ongoing relevance in contemporary architectural discourse about authenticity, sustainability, and social equity in the built environment.

 Global Survey